 Academic integrity for PGRs

-As part of your induction you will be required to complete an online Academic Integrity tutorial and test.
-The online, interactive tutorial and test is designed to give you an overview of academic integrity, and what good academic practice means during your research degree at Leeds, at the end there will be a test to check your understanding.
-You can find out more on the Research practice training and tests page.
+As part of your induction, you will be required to complete an online Academic integrity tutorial and test.
+The online interactive tutorial and test is designed to give you an overview of academic integrity, and what good academic practice means during your research degree at Leeds.
+At the end there is a test to check your understanding.
+You can find out more on the Research practice training and tests page of the For Students website.

-The University library website offers a wealth of information about academic integrity and how to avoid plagiarism, which is relevant to your practice as a postgraduate researcher.
+The University library website offers a wealth of information about academic integrity and how to avoid plagiarism.

 What is plagiarism?